-We’re currently recruiting for new Improvement Advisors to work in our ihub teams.
-In our latest blog, Benjamin McElwee explains how this varied role has allowed him to improve health and social care in a wide range of ways.
+In our latest blog, Benjamin McElwee explains how the varied role of being an improvement advisor with Healthcare Improvement Scotland has allowed him to improve health and social care in a wide range of ways.

 When 90% of healthcare interactions begin and end in primary care, it is a setting with tremendous opportunities for improving population health and delivering on the early intervention and prevention agenda.
 This is what drew me to the role of improvement advisor in the ihub in the first place.